spite/virtual-webcam/README.md

 Caveats:
 - Some pages use shims or do some checks that might break with the extension
   - WebRTC samples: https://webrtc.github.io/samples/src/content/devices/input-output/
-- For now, the Virtual Webcam takes the default webcam and inverts it
+- For now, the Virtual Webcam takes the default webcam and applies a WebGL filter to it
   - That means that the default webcam can be the last used webcam in the system, if there are several
+- Change filters in js/media-devices.js

 Tested with
 - Hangouts
 - Meet